 Package an Unreal build

-From the Unreal Editor, package your project for Windows (or use the VR setup guide for VR builds).
+From the Unreal Editor, package your project for Windows.
+(For VR experiences you still package for Windows — the difference is in-engine setup, see Prepare a VR experience.)
 Compress the resulting folder into a single

 .zip file.Upload the build